Samuel Corsaro

 Samuel "Little Sammy" Corsaro (1943 - July 5, 2002) was a mobster who belonged to the New Jersey faction of the Gambino crime family.
 His nickname "Little Sammy" came from his height of 5'5".

 Murder rap

-Born in Nutley, New Jersey, Corsaro later moved to Clifton, New Jersey.
+Born in Nutley, New Jersey Corsaro later moved to Clifton, New Jersey.
 As a youth, he became involved in petty crime.
-In 1974, during a liquor store robbery in Morris County, New Jersey, Corsaro shot and killed a store clerk.
+In 1974, during a liquor store robbery in Morris County, Corsaro shot and killed a store clerk.
 Corsaro was convicted of murder and sentenced to life in prison.

 In prison, Corsaro organized a program to teach inmates the upholstery and interior design trade in preparation for their release.
 Using Corsaro's program as proof of his rehabilitation, Corsaro's lawyers petitioned the New Jersey governor for a pardon.
 In 1983, New Jersey Governor Tom Kean pardoned Corsaro for the 1969 murder.
 After nine years in prison, Corsaro was released.

 Back on the streets

 After his release, Corsaro soon returned to criminal activity.
 He became an associate and then a made man, or full member, of the Gambino family under boss John Gotti.
 A 1988 report by the New Jersey State Commission investigating organized crime listed Corsaro as being active in loansharking, gambling operations, and drug sales in Essex and Passaic counties in New Jersey.
 By now, Corsaro was the second ranked member of the New Jersey Gambino faction, just below mobster Robert Bisaccia.